- CustomLinks_2

 Duties

-Public administration: Communicates with the public both orally and in writing, including providing public information, giving presentations to groups of various sizes, answering questions and giving directions.
+Communicates with the public both verbally and in writing, including providing public information, giving presentations to groups of various sizes, answering questions and giving directions.
 Informs the local community of park changes.

-Maintenance: Performs grounds and facilities maintenance.
+Performs grounds and facilities maintenance.
+Schedules, operates and repairs heavy and light equipment.
 Operates, evaluates and repairs complex equipment and utility systems, complex irrigation systems, domestic water systems, complex sewage systems, simple sewage systems and buildings.
 Tests and treats domestic water for the protection of the public.
 Maintains roads and trails.
-Schedules, operates and repairs heavy and light equipment.

-Interpretation: Prepares and gives interpretive and educational talks to the public regarding park
+Prepares and gives interpretive and educational talks to park visitors.

 Qualifications

-- Successful completion of a qualifying law enforcement academy (BLEA, POST, PLEA, or SLETP), OR currently enrolled; AND
+- Successful completion of a qualifying law enforcement academy (BLEA, POST)**

-- Must be 21 years of age by date of hire.
+- Be 21 years of age by date of hire.

 *Military experience or in a natural resource or recreation field will substitute year for year for education.